mnl12/ssdc/README.md

 ## 🌟 Highlights
 - ✅  State-of-the-art method for weakly supervised object localization based on ViTs
 - ✅  The method is completely based on visual features and unlike other methods does not require heuristic text prompts
-- ✅  Only a lightweight transformer is trained resulting in a fast training
+- ✅  Training is done on a quite lightweight network, resulting in a fast training

 ## 🖼️ Method Overview
 ![Overall diagram](images/wsol_diagram.drawio2.png)